-In some cases, students may find it beneficial or might be encouraged to use personal telecommunications or other personal electronic devices for instructional purposes while on campus.
-Students must obtain prior approval before using personal telecommunications or other personal electronic devices for instructional use.
-When students are not using the devices for approved instructional purposes, all devices must be turned off during the instructional day.
+Students must obtain prior approval before using personal telecommunications or other personal electronic devices for instructional purposes while on campus.
+Parents must also sign a user agreement that contains applicable rules and use and review with their children.

+All personal devices must be turned off during the instructional day when not in use for approved instructional purposes.
 Violations of the user agreement may result in withdrawal of privileges and other disciplinary action.